-Hello.
-It is my fourth year at Calgary Christian School.
-I look forward to seeing my math and physics students grow their minds and relationships.
+This is my fifth year at Calgary Christian School.
+I look forward to seeing my math, physics and world religions students grow their minds and relationships.
 Having my students demonstrate their learning in new ways is something new that I am excited about seeing this year.
-Also new this year, I will be working with several other high school teachers and staff in planning for the future as we move forward with high school redesign.
+Again this year, I will be leading a time for extra help in math and science during the first time block from Monday-Thursday each week.
 I also look forward to being the teacher sponsor for the JV Boys Basketball Team and ROBOKAOS, the robotics team.
 Go Cougars!

 If we don't already know each other, you can learn about me by reading this brief biography.

 I hail from New Brunswick.
 That is where I was born and where I spent 13 of my first 18 years.
 I spent a some time in Nova Scotia, Alberta and British Colombia as a child too, but essentially, I am from the only officially bilingual province in Canada.
-Robichaud is a rather common name there.
+Robichaud is a rather common name there (I attended the Robichaud Reunion in Shediac this past summer during the Congres Mondial des Acadiens).
 I spent my early childhood on a homestead without running water and without electricity.
 We had goats, chickens, a horse, a dog and lots of fun in the forest.
-My two sisters and I would use my mom's bread pans to make mud bricks - we pretended that we were the Israelites enslaved in Egypt.
+My two sisters and I would steal my mom's bread pans to make mud bricks - we pretended that we were the Israelites enslaved in Egypt.
 We would also build forts, climb trees and play in the pond.
 The first school I attended was a one-room francophone Catholic school.
 My first teacher was Madame Cormier.